 2. Know Your Skin Goals

-After identifying your skin type, you now have to take a deeper look at what you intend on achieving with a skin-care routine.
+After identifying your skin type, you now have to take a deeper look at what you intend to achieve with your skin-care routine.
+This will help you determine what products to use in your cleansing skincare and moisturizer day routine.
 When you look at your skin, what are the things you would like to improve –

 - Balanced skin that is less oily?